 Dose calibration.
 Because of the adjustments just described, dose calibration with a counting mode image should be accurate for a fairly wide dose rate range.
 Dose calibration with linear mode images from a K2 would also be accurate, as long as the property for counts per electron is set correctly.
 There should be no need to use linear mode images for this purpose with a K3 camera.
 Measuring Camera Gain describes a procedure for setting the counts per electron and for setting a separate property to equalize the counts between linear and counting mode images at a particular dose rate for K2 camera.

 Camera timing.
 Camera timing is also unlike that of a CCD and is mostly independent of binning.
 For the K2, linear and counting mode shots take ~3 sec plus the exposure time.
 A super-resolution shot takes ~6 sec plus the exposure time, plus the time required to return the 7.6K image to SerialEM, which is generally at least 1.3 sec over a fast gigabit network.
-For a K3, the basic time is longer (~4 sec) but there is no penalty for getting the super-resolution images.
+For a K3, the basic time is shorter (~2 sec) and is no penalty for getting the super-resolution images.

 Dark and gain correction.
 Because of the complexity of the dark and gain corrections in DM, all gain normalization is done in DM instead of SerialEM, and it is not possible to take a gain reference in SerialEM.
 For the K2, DM will keep one dark reference for each binning and camera mode combination, so when a new exposure time is used, DM has to prepare or obtain a new dark reference for that mode and binning.
 For linear mode, this takes ~2 sec plus the exposure time, whereas for counting and super-resolution mode it seems to take just ~0.6 sec regardless of exposure time.
 Thus, when setting up your different camera parameter sets for a tilt series, it is not very important to avoid lots of dark reference events if you are not using linear mode at all (which is advisable for low dose work).
 However, for higher dose work where linear mode is used, try to set up Record, Focus, and Trial so that they have different binnings to avoid frequent dark references when going between these image types.
 For the K3, a dark reference is apparently taken for each shot and these considerations do not apply.

 Limitations in Dose Fractionation mode.
 Before GMS 2.3.1, Dose Fractionation mode could produce only unbinned, full frame images, 3.8K in linear or counting mode and 7.6K in super-resolution mode.
 Although these limitations were removed, SerialEM was never modified to take advantage of the change.
 For the summed image returned to SerialEM, antialiased image reduction is applied to achieve whatever reduction is selected (i.e., with binning higher than 1 for linear or counting mode, or binning higher than 0.5 for super-resolution mode).
 For the K3, SerialEM enforces the same restrictions on images in Dose Fractionation mode, with one exception: it allows electron counting frames being saved or aligned to be taken with fast hardware binning by 2, thus providing the same kind of frames as counting mode gives on the K2.
-However, this option exists only when taking normalized images, since there is no gain reference of the right size for correcting unnormalized frames after acquisition.
+When unnormalized frames are saved, the plugin creates and saves a binned reference appropriate for correcting these frames from the Dm super-resolution reference.